 The exoskeletons of cockroaches are pale, tan, or brown, depending on the age of the roach.
 You'll find these in tight and compressed spaces.

 The egg pouches (ootheca) of cockroaches look like little pouches.
-They are dark brown or a dark reddish brown.
+They are dark brown or a dark reddish-brown.
 You may find them intact, or you may only find the hollow husks.
-If you find husks that are an orangish color, those are the oothecae of German cockroaches, which are the worst structure-infesting pests in the world.
+If you find husks that are an orangish color, those are the oothecae of German cockroaches, the worst structure-infesting pests in the world.

 When you do your inspection, you need to move things and look underneath things.
 Cockroaches have a penchant for hiding under rugs, mats, appliances, boxes, boards, and many other items.